 Catherine Richardson/Kinewesquao, Ph.D. is a Métis therapist and a co-founder of the Centre for Response-Based Practice (www.responsebasedpractice.com).
 She has Cree, Dene and Gwichin ancestry and is the current Director of First Peoples Studies at Concordia University in Montreal/Tiotá: ke.
 She provides clinical supervision to counsellors including practitioners working with women and family members connected to the issue of MMIWG.
 Catherine is a Quebec researcher on the Domestic Homicide Prevention Initiative with Vulnerable Populations and with the FRIDAA project (Femmes, Recherche, Intervention, Development, Approaches, Autochtone).
 She does response-based practice and systemic family therapy community trainings for violence prevention/recovery intervention workers.
 Catherine has been working in Indigenous communities for over 25 years.
 She is the mother of three children and has published five books, the most recent entitled “Speaking the Wisdom of Our Time” and “Structural Violence Against Youth in Canada: Speaking Out and Pushing Back.”
 Catherine is interested in promoting healing, recovery and well-being in a spirit of dignity and social justice.

 Catherine is joining our Interior team to provide online counselling for individuals, supervision for professionals, and training for organizations.
-To book an appointment, please email here directly.
+To book an appointment, please email her directly below.

 Darren Jones, M.A., RCC